roguev/seq_analysis_ppeline/README.md

 # seq_analysis_ppeline

 This is the code used in Du, Roguev et al., Nat Methods.
 2017 Jun;14(6):577-580 to process the raw sequence data.

+For information on how to use it please read README.txt